astrostitch/Poke-Fights/README.md

 [![imagen-2024-11-15-195924630.png](https://i.postimg.cc/ZRsJcjjg/imagen-2024-11-15-195924630.png)](https://postimg.cc/ph8NVfwY)

 ### Points
-The level 1 needed points to level up will be 20 and will be increasing by level in 5.
+The needed points to level up at level 1 will be 20 and will be increase by level in 5.

-The points will be given to the pokemon at the end of the battle if you win, and will have a random chance based on the level of your pokemon compared to the other pokemon.
+The points will be given to the pokemon at the end of the battle if you win, it will have a random chance based on the level of your pokemon compared to the other pokemon.

 [![imagen-2024-11-15-195836219.png](https://i.postimg.cc/Px5tY0bY/imagen-2024-11-15-195836219.png)](https://postimg.cc/8FxQVK0z)

 ### health
-The base health in level 1 will be 100 and with every level up it increase in 10 points of health
+The base health in level 1 will be 100 and with every level up it increases in 10 points of health

 ## Capture Pokemon
-You can capture pokemons by throwing them a pokeball you will have in the inventory.
+You can capture pokemons by throwing them a pokeball if you have at least 1 in the inventory.

 ### Chance of capturing
 There will be a chance of capturing one depending on the level and the health of the pokemon that will be captured.
-While the lower life the pokemon have, the higher will be the chances of capturing it, and while the higher is the pokemon level in compare to your pokemon level the less chances you have to capture it
+The lower the pokemon's life is, the higher will be the chances of capturing it, and the higher the pokemon's level is compared to your pokemon level the less chances you have to capture it.

 [![imagen-2024-11-15-195701498.png](https://i.postimg.cc/pXwX4GxM/imagen-2024-11-15-195701498.png)](https://postimg.cc/Xpgbygps)

 ## Health Potion
-You can use a Health Potion, which will be in your inventory, to cure 50 points of health to the pokemon you choose.
+You can use a Health Potion, which will be in your inventory, to cure 50 points of health of the pokemon you have chosen.
 If you don't have it in the inventory or already have the life full it will print a message to tell you what happened

 [![imagen-2024-11-15-195622678.png](https://i.postimg.cc/qMhvmfPG/imagen-2024-11-15-195622678.png)](https://postimg.cc/ykKKdGYJ)

 ## Item Lottery
-There will be given to you an object every time you finished a fight and have one or more pokemons alive, It will be a random chance to get a pokeball o a Health potion
+There will be given to you an object every time you finish a fight and have one or more pokemons alive, It will be a random chance to get a pokeball o a Health potion

 [![imagen-2024-11-15-195340600.png](https://i.postimg.cc/9X193jN5/imagen-2024-11-15-195340600.png)](https://postimg.cc/Sj2R8HhD)